 - Simon Noonan, Chief Information Officer, SportsBet

-The first day, first speaker at a conference is always exciting and generally sets the tone for what you can expect and Joanna Murray, Program Manager, Transformation & Innovation at Boral, did just that.
+The first day, the first speaker at a conference is always exciting and generally sets the tone for what you can expect and Joanna Murray, Program Manager, Transformation & Innovation at Boral, did just that.

 Setting us up for the day, Joanne asked us to reflect back to the start of our careers.
 Did we know what we wanted to be, and how we planned to get there?
 I know myself.
 I definitely had a plan and thought it would go a certain way but reflecting back, it was actually a very different path I’d taken.
 I think this is a really positive thought to reflect on, especially if you are a mentor or in a leadership role guiding your team through their career journey.

-Favourite quote from Joanne’s presentation was, “Great leaders don’t think they’re great; great leaders think they’re human.”
+My favourite quote from Joanne’s presentation was, “Great leaders don’t think they’re great; great leaders think they’re human.”

 - Don’t be afraid of trying different things in different industries

 - Make a plan and make it happen

 - Get experience – think outside the square

 This was also a lovely flow into the third speaker, Deb Assheton, Expert Facilitator, The Amplify Group, who spoke on the importance of true self-confidence, the value of vulnerability and gratitude along with self-awareness.

 A nice reminder that Deb left us with was that the struggle ends where gratitude begins.
 Practising daily gratitude makes us 5-10% happier, and costs us nothing.